Plain bush-hen: Description and taxonomy

-Ecology and behavior
+Ecology and behaviour

 There have been no species specific studies on its breeding and diet but it is presumed to have the same behaviour as the Pale-vented bush-hen.
 Feeds on insects, mostly earthworms and larvae, small vertebrates and vegetable matter.

 Not much is known about breeding but has records almost throughout the year.
 Nests in swampy conditions with a cup shaped nest made of plant matter.
 Known to lay 4 creamy white eggs with red spots.

 Habitat and conservation status

 This species occupies swampy grassland, shrubland and forest edge.

 The International Union for Conservation of Nature has assessed it as a Least-concern species owing to its wide range despite being generally uncommon.
 It is recommended that this be reassessed to Data deficient as its ecology and population are basically unknown.
 Both wetlands and forests in the Philippines are at risk from deforestation and land conversion.